Voluntary administration: A guide for creditors

 - other creditor rights

-You are a creditor of a company if the company owes you money.
-Usually, a creditor is owed money because they have provided goods or services, or made loans to the company.
+You are a creditor if the company owes you money.
+You may be owed money because you:

-An employee owed money for unpaid wages and other entitlements is a creditor.
+- are an employee owed money for unpaid wages and other entitlements.

-A person who may be owed money by the company if a certain event occurs (e.g. if they succeed in a legal claim against the company) is also a creditor, and is sometimes referred to as a ‘contingent’ creditor.
+A 'contingent creditor' is owed money by the company if a certain event occurs (e.g. if they succeed in a legal claim against the company).

-- A secured creditor is someone who holds a security interest, such as a mortgage, in some or all of the company’s assets, to secure a debt owed by the company.
+- A secured creditor holds a security interest, such as a mortgage, in some or all the company’s assets, to secure a debt owed by the company.
 Lenders usually require a security interest in company assets when they provide a loan.
-Security interests over personal property other than land are registered on the Personal Property Securities Register (PPSR) if the creditor wants to ensure their security interest is enforceable and accorded priority in an insolvency.
+If the creditor wants to ensure their security interest over personal property other than land is enforceable and given priority in an insolvency, they should register the security on the Personal Property Securities Register (PPSR).
 You can search the PPSR to find out if anyone holds a security interest (other than a mortgage over land) in the company’s assets.

-- An unsecured creditor is a creditor who does not hold a security interest in the company’s assets.
+- An unsecured creditor does not hold a security interest in the company’s assets.

-Employees are a special class of unsecured creditors.
-Their outstanding entitlements are usually paid in priority to the claims of other unsecured creditors.
-If you are an employee, see Information Sheet 75 Voluntary administration: A guide for employees (INFO 75).
+Employees are a special category or class of unsecured creditors.
+Their outstanding entitlements are usually paid before the claims of other unsecured creditors.
+For more information, see Information Sheet 75 Voluntary administration: A guide for employees (INFO 75).

-All references in this information sheet to ‘creditors' relate to unsecured creditors unless otherwise stated.
+All references in this information sheet to ‘creditors’ are to unsecured creditors unless otherwise stated.

-Voluntary administration is designed to resolve a company’s future direction quickly (the below table summarises the process).
-An independent and suitably qualified person (the voluntary administrator) takes full control of the company to try to work out a way to save either the company or its business.
+Voluntary administration is designed to resolve a company’s future: see Table 1.
+An independent registered liquidator (the voluntary administrator) takes full control of the company.
+This allows the director or a third-party time to find a way, if possible, to save the company or its business.

-If it isn’t possible to save the company or its business, the aim is to administer the affairs of the company in a way that results in a better return to creditors than they would have received if the company had instead been placed straight into liquidation.
-A mechanism for achieving these aims is a deed of company arrangement.
+If it is not possible for the director or a third-party to come up with a plan to save the company or its business, the voluntary administrator aims to administer the company’s affairs to obtain a better return (payment) to creditors than if the company had been immediately wound up (closed down).
+A mechanism for achieving these aims is a deed of company arrangement (DOCA).

-A voluntary administrator is usually appointed by a company’s directors, after they decide that the company is insolvent or likely to become insolvent.
-Less commonly, a voluntary administrator may be appointed by a liquidator, provisional liquidator, or a secured creditor.
+A company’s director(s) usually appoint/s a voluntary administrator after they determine the company is insolvent or likely to become insolvent.
+Less commonly, a liquidator, provisional liquidator, or secured creditor may appoint a voluntary administrator.